Projective Geometric Algebra

 A C++ library that implements much of this math is available under the MIT license on GitHub.

-The 36×24 inch reference posters below contain a huge amount of information, including new research from 2020–2023.
 Click on the images for PDF versions.
-High-quality prints of these posters are available on Amazon at the links below each image.
+High-quality prints of these posters are available in the U.S. at the links below each image.

 Projective Geometric Algebra

-Get print version on Amazon
+Get print version

 Conformal Geometric Algebra

-Get print version on Amazon
+Get print version

 27D1 27C7